NASA-JPL-Spacecraft-Analysis/state-manager/backend/README.md

 Before running, clone the project, and then run:
 1. `npm i`
-2. Create a new file named `ormconfig.json` at the root of the project and fill it in with your database information.
+2. Create a new file named `ormconfig.json` inside the `backend/` directory and fill it in with your database information.

 ```
 {